Linguistics575/575_OCR/README.md

                             OCR recognition could do with more testing.
     15 April, 5:00 PM PDT : WER script can now operate in batch mode and print out a summary.
-    15 April, 9:00 PM PDT : Checked in evaluation results of Azure API on IAM Handwriting dataset
+    15 April, 9:00 PM PDT : Checked in evaluation results of Azure API on IAM Handwriting dataset 18 April, 9:32 PM PDT : Bugfix in wer.py : headers were mislabeled